DaveMielke/NBP/b2g/doc/UserInterface/Features/shortcuts.rst

 Space+s (dots 234)
   Begin a shortcut.
   The list of available shortcuts is presented within an `Action Chooser`_.
-  You can perform one
+  You can perform one by
-  either by scrolling to and clicking on it or by entering its corresponding key combination.
+  either clicking on its name
+  or typing its corresponding key combination.

   a (dot 1)
     Go to the Accessibility Settings screen.